wiwa1978/blog-hugo-netlify/content/devops/2019-11-25-AWS_Kubernetes_Ansible.md

 > Quick note: the original post dates from 25-11-2019 but got updated at 01-04-2020 with latest Kubernetes version.
 ### Introduction

 This blog post is a follow up of a post we wrote couple of days ago where we created 3 EC2 instances on AWS.
-That blog post can be found here.
-If you want to follow along with this guide, then use that post to create 3 droplets.
+That blog post can be found [here](https://blog.wimwauters.com/devops/2019-11-21-aws_terraform/).
+If you want to follow along with this guide, then use that post to create 3 instances.

 Executing the code from that post, will result in three EC2 instances on AWS: